Phovos/Scheherazade/README.md

 Am I joking?
 You don't have the flops to tell.

 P.S.
 At the end of every story, she flips a coin and logs it in Excel.
-For the nerds.
+And oh, it's n+1 nights, nerds.